Ozzie Albies Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.49 team ERA ranks 21st among all MLB pitching staffs.
+- The Mets have the 23rd-ranked team ERA among all league pitching staffs (4.53).

+- Mets pitchers combine to surrender 81 total home runs at a rate of 1.3 per game (to rank 25th in the league).

-- Carrasco (2-2) takes the mound for the Mets in his seventh start of the season.
-He has a 5.74 ERA in 31 1/3 innings pitched, with 19 strikeouts.
+- Scherzer gets the start for the Mets, his 10th of the season.
+He is 5-2 with a 3.21 ERA and 48 strikeouts in 47 2/3 innings pitched.

-- His last appearance was on Wednesday against the Philadelphia Phillies, when the right-hander threw six innings, surrendering one earned run while allowing six hits.
+- The righty last pitched on Thursday against the Philadelphia Phillies, when he threw seven innings, allowing one earned run while giving up five hits.

-- In six games this season, the 36-year-old has amassed an ERA of 5.74, with 5.5 strikeouts per nine innings.
-Opponents are batting .248 against him.
+- The 38-year-old has put up a 3.21 ERA and 9.1 strikeouts per nine innings in nine games this season, while giving up a batting average of .220 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.